I. General Considerations

 The second option, assembling your own tracker from modules, allows a wider range of choices of band and frequency, GPS type, and APRS module capabilities.
 In many cases, an APRS module and GPS can be fitted to an inexpensive hand-held transceiver and antenna.
 Assembling your own system provides the most flexibility, but also means that you have to do all configuration and integration yourself.
 These systems are quite the opposite of a “turn-key” system that will work out of the box.

 You can select a more standard GPS, or one capable of high altitude operation.
-A “standard” GPS will usually stop working at about 60,000 feet.
+A “standard” GPS will usually stop working at about 60,000 feet above Mean Sea Level.
 This is not usually a significant limitation, but if you are flying a rocket above that level you would need a specialized GPS.
 GPS modules can be purchased from various sources (Ebay, Fry’s Electronics, Adafruit, Argent Data, etc.) for prices ranging from under $20 to around $100 dollars.
 Note that this is a GPS receiver module only—no display, bells, or whistles.

-APRS tracker modules vary in capabilities; such are types of telemetry, ability to decode APRS packet, and even the ability to work as a digi-peater.
-Prices range from about $40 to about $80 and up.
+APRS tracker modules vary in capabilities; such as types of telemetry, ability to decode APRS packet, and even the ability to work as a digi-peater.
+Prices range from about $40 to about $100 and up.
 You may be able to find kits for a bit less.
 These modules are available from Byonics, Argent Data Systems, and RPC-Electronics.

 Transmitters or transceivers can either be simple modules or complete hand-held units.
 Byonics and Argent Data sell modules of varying capability.
 Many hams prefer to use an inexpensive hand-held.
 There are imported hand-held radios from companies like Bao Feng (aka Po Fung), Wouxan, and TYT which are very small, lightweight, and inexpensive.
 Many are available for under $40 from Amazon andother online retailers .
 These are generally capable of operating on more than one band, and can be used on a number of frequencies within each band.
 The most common combination is 2-meters and 70 centimeters in a dual-band radio.